About the IPCC

 The Second Assessment Report: Climate Change (SAR) was produced in 1995.

 The Third Assessment Report: Climate Change (TAR) was produced in 2001.

 The Fourth Assessment Report: Climate Change (AR4) was produced in 2007.The same year, the IPCC was awarded the Nobel Peace Prize jointly with former US vice president Al Gore in recognitionof their work on climate change.

 The Fifth Assessment Report (AR5) will be produced in 2013/2014.
 It comprises three main reports, and a final Synthesis Report:

-- Working Group I assesses the scientific aspects of the climate system and climate change.
+- The first report of AR5- from Working Group I - was released in September 2013 (The Physical Science Basis) and assesses the physical scientific aspects of climate change.